dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 - Takes responsibility for own personal development plan
 - Successfully incorporates feedback into future behaviour

+Example Tasks Performed
+- Looked for learning opportunities to make improvement
+- Created and maintained a personal development plan
+- Acted as a buddy to someone new

 ### Resources
 - Watch [Leveling Up - Taking your engineering & operations role to the next level](https://www.youtube.com/watch?v=lgxEmiMJVq4)
 - Read [Kate Matsudaira's Being Awesome at your job](http://katemats.com/being-awesome-at-your-job/)

 ## Level 2

+Create an environment that encourages career conversations

 ### What it looks like